Tennessee

 Tennessee has no policy in place that requires utilities to release energy use data to customers or third parties.

-The state has passed complete streets legislation and allows regional authorities to set up dedicated funding streams for mass transit.
+The state has passed legislation integrating land use and transportation, and allows regional authorities to set up dedicated funding streams for mass transit.
+The state also has some dedicated shuttle and school bus replacement funding for economically Distressed counties.

 Transportation and Land Use Integration: Tennessee's Multimodal Access Grant provides support to the transportation needs of transit users, pedestrians, and bicyclists through infrastructure projects that address existing gaps along state routes and access at transit hubs.